 - A. Organic Mulch: Free from deleterious materials and suitable as a top dressing of trees and shrubs, consisting of one of the following: - 1.
-Type: Shredded hardwood. - 2.
-Size Range: 3 inches minimum. . - 3.
+Type: Ground or shredded bark Wood and bark chips. - 2.
+Size Range: 3 inches minimum. - 3.
 Color: Natural.
-No color dyed mulch. - B. Compost Mulch: Well-composted, stable, and weed-free organic matter, pH of 5.5 to 8; moisture content 35 to 55 percent by weight; 100 percent passing through a 1-inch sieve; soluble-salt content of 2 to 5 dS/m; not exceeding 0.5 percent inert contaminants and free of substances toxic to plantings; and as follows: - 1.
+No color dyed mulch.

+- B. Compost Mulch: Well-composted, stable, and weed-free organic matter, pH of 5.5 to 8; moisture content 35 to 55 percent by weight; 100 percent passing through a 1-inch sieve; soluble-salt content of 2 to 5 dS/m; not exceeding 0.5 percent inert contaminants and free of substances toxic to plantings; and as follows: - 1.
 Organic Matter Content: 50 to 60 percent of dry weight. - 2.
 Feedstock: Agricultural, food, or industrial residuals; biosolids; yard trimmings; or source-separated or compostable mixed solid waste.